What is Hotel Revenue Management?

 15. During special events, hotels might decide to benefit from high demand by restricting room rate discounts or requiring a minimum length of stay.

-What is the Hotel Revenue Management Strategies
+Strategies for Hotel Revenue Management

 In high demandable periods, the management would use the following tactics: